 Jennifer Doyle - Executive Director and Conductive Therapist

 Jennifer trained as a physical therapist in England before working at a specialized Conductive Education school.
 During her time at the school she received intensive training in Conductive Education and worked as part of a team of therapists delivering intervention using the method of CE.
 In 2010 she moved to Colorado and began working as a conductive therapist at CFCE.
-She became the lead therapist in 2011.
-After developing the program in Loveland for several years, Jennifer opened a site in Denver to expand the program to more children.
-She worked as the Program Director until 2015 when she became Executive Directer.
-She has worked tirelessly to ensure the program is available to as many children as possible while maintaining incredible quality of care.
+She became the lead therapist in 2011 and worked as the Program Director until 2015 when she became Executive Directer.
+Jennifer has a gift of seeing potential in every child she meets, no matter their ability.
+She has worked tirelessly to ensure CFCE programs are available to as many children as possible while maintaining incredible quality of care.

 When she isn't working, Jennifer enjoys exploring Colorado with her husband and daughter.